nl3769/CCA_DL_TOOLS/README.md

 # Overview

-The following REPO provides codes for the following topics:
+The following REPO is divided into five sub projects:
 * SIMULATION
 * caroDeepSeg
 * caroDeepMotion
 * speckleTracking
 * textureImprovment

-The deep learning part has been implemented in pytorch.
-See the *requirements.txt* file to install all packages.
+* statisticalModelSimulation

+Each part is synthetically described below.
+All requirements are common to python projects and available in the *requirements.txt* file.

 # SIMULATION
 All this code run in *matlab* and *cuda*.
 For one simulation, the process is as follow: